j2doll/XMLDOMReader/README.md

 ## Purpose of Making

-- Created as a sub-library of QXlsx.
+- Created as a sub-library of my projects.
 - You can use it in various ways.

 ## License and link